siersidekick/SidekickOS/CONTRIBUTING.md

-# Contributing to OpenSidekick
+# Contributing to SidekickOS

-We welcome contributions to the OpenSidekick project!
+We welcome contributions to the SidekickOS project!
 This guide will help you get started.

 ## 🤝 **How to Contribute**